King Tomislav Square (Livno)

-King Tomislav Square (Trg kralja Tomislava) is the central square of the town of Livno and place of the obelisk in honor of the thousand anniversary of the Kingdom of Croatia and King Tomislav.
+King Tomislav Square (Trg kralja Tomislava) is the central square of the town of Livno and place of the obelisk in honor of the thousandth anniversary of the Kingdom of Croatia and the coronation of King Tomislav.

 History

 The area of the Square began to form in the 19th century.
 During the Ottoman rule in the area, among other things, were the houses and shops of the local merchant Jakov Jazvo and his sons.
 After the arrival of the Austro-Hungarian rule area of the intersection of Split Street (westwards) and Travnik Street (eastwards) was named Stojan Platz after the Austrian army officer France Stojan who fought in the battles around Livno.
 During the Kingdom of Serbs, Croats and Slovenes square was renamed Square of Zrinski (Trg Zrinskog) and Travnik Street and Split Street were renamed to Street of Zrinski and King Peter Street.